- Coach services

 – Parking de l’Ile Piot, 1600 spaces, east of town,Gard/Villeneuve-les-Avignon side.
 Supervised and linked to the town centre via shuttle buses from 7:30am to 8:30pm from Monday to Friday, and from 1.30pm to 8.30pm on Saturdays (7:30am to 2:30am every day during the festival).

 – Parking des Italiens, 1150 spaces, north-west of town, Carpentras side.
 Supervised from Monday to Saturday from 7:30am to 8:30pm.
 Linked to the town centre from 7.30am to 10pm from Monday to Thursday, and from 7.30am to midnight on Fridays and Saturdays.

 Vélo Pop: the Avignon cycle hire scheme

-200 self-service bicycles (velopop) are available along the same principle as Vélib in Paris or Boris Bikes in London, at 18 stations around town and up to Villeneuve-les-Avignon.
+300 self-service “Velopop” bicycles are available at 30 stations around town and up to Villeneuve-les-Avignon.